-I am a PhD candidate studying Human-Robot Interaction at the University of Washington's Paul G. Allen School of Computer Science and Engineering.
-I plan to graduate in the 2022-23 academic year and look for teaching faculty jobs that start in autumn 2023.
+I am a PhD candidate studying Computer Science Education at the University of Washington's Paul G. Allen School of Computer Science and Engineering.
+I plan to graduate in the 2022-23 academic year and am actively searching for teaching-focused faculty jobs that start in autumn 2023.

 I am passionate about building communities of people of diverse genders in computer science.
 In 2018 the UW Society of Women Engineers recognized me with the Outstanding Female Engineer Award for my work in organizing women's events for undergraduate and graduate students.